High Quality Custom RNA-Peptide Synthesis and Conjugation Services

 Specification of RNA-Peptide Conjugates

 The price depends on the method used in obtaining peptide-oligo conjugate.
-Please contact
+Please contact us for a quotation.

 Product is HPLC purified and usually over 85-95% pure.

-The shipment also contains COA, MS, HPLC and/or other analytical data.
+The typical delivery consists of lyophilized sample in individual, fully labeled vials.The shipment also contains COA, MS, HPLC and/or other analytical data.
 Additional

 analytical data is also available upon request.

-assigned to help you with design and develop an appropriate synthetic method for
+Contact our Technical Service Center at 800.227.0627 or contact us online with your detail oligo-peptide project specifications, a project manager will be assigned to help you with design and develop an appropriate synthetic method for

 your specific needs.

 For us to better understand your customized project, please complete our Bioconjugation Service Questionnaire.
-The more our chemists understand your project needs, the more accurate feedback we will be able to provide you.
-Provide us with your project details will enable to us to recommend the best reagents to use for your project.
+The more our chemists understand your project’s needs, the more accurate your provided feedback will be.
+Providing us with your project’s details enables us to recommend the best reagents to use for your project.
 The most useful and readily available tools for bioconjugation projects are cross-linking reagents.
 A large number of cross-linkers, also known as bifunctional reagents, have been developed.
-There are several ways to classify the cross-linkers, such as the type of reactive group, hydrophobicity or hydrophilicity, and the length of the spacer between reactive groups.
-Other factors to consider are whether the two reactive groups are the same or different (for example, heterobifunctional or homobifunctional reagents), whether the spacer is cleavable, and whether the reagents are membrane permeable or impermeable.
+There are several ways to classify the cross-linkers, such as the type of reactive group, hydrophobicity or hydrophilicity and the length of the spacer between reactive groups.
+Other factors to consider are whether the two reactive groups are the same or different (i.e. heterobifunctional or homobifunctional reagents), spacer is cleavable and if reagents are membrane permeable or impermeable.
 The most accessible and abundant reactive groups in proteins are the ϵ-amino groups of lysine.
-Therefore, a large number of the most common cross-linkers are amino selective reagents, such as imidoesters, , sulfo-N-hydroxysuccinimide esters, and N-hydroxysuccinimide esters.
-Due to the high reactivity of the thiol group with N-ethylmaleimide, iodoacetate and a-halocarbonyl compounds, new cross-linkers have been developed that contain maleimide and a-carbonyl moieties.
+Therefore, a large number of the most common cross-linkers are amino selective reagents, such as imidoesters, sulfo-N-hydroxysuccinimide esters and N-hydroxysuccinimide esters.
+Due to the high reactivity of the thiol group with N-ethylmaleimide, iodoacetate and a-halocarbonyl compounds, new cross-linkers have been developed containing maleimide and a-carbonyl moieties.
 Usually, N-alkylmaleimides are more stable than their N-aryl counterparts.

 In addition to the reactive groups on the cross-linkers, a wide variety of connectors and spacer arms have also been developed.
 The nature and length of the spacer arm play an important role in the functionality.
 Longer spacer arms are generally more effective when coupling large proteins or those with sterically protected reactive side-chains.
-Other important considerations are the hydrophobicity, hydrophilicity, and the conformational flexibility.
-Long aliphatic chains generally fold on themselves when in an aqueous environment, which makes the actual distance spanned by such linker arms less than expected.
-Instead, spacers that contain more rigid structures (for example, aromatic groups or cycloalkanes) should be used.
+Other important considerations are the hydrophobicity, hydrophilicity and the conformational flexibility.
+Long aliphatic chains generally fold on themselves when in an aqueous environment, making the actual distance spanned by such linker arms less than expected.
+Instead, spacers containing more rigid structures (for example, aromatic groups or cycloalkanes) should be used.
 These structures, however, tend to be very hydrophobic which could significantly decrease the solubility of the modified molecules or even modify some of their properties.
-In such cases, it is recommended to choose a spacer that contains an alkylether (PEO) chain.
-Bio-Synthesis offers several cross-linkers with PEO chains, such as thiol-binding homobifunctional reagents, heterobifunctional based, and their derivatives.
+In such cases, it is recommended to choose a spacer that contains an alkyl ether (PEO) chain.
+Bio-Synthesis offers several cross-linkers with PEO chains, such as thiol-binding homobifunctional reagents, heterobifunctional bases and their derivatives.

 Within 3-5 days upon receiving your project scope, we will provide you an appropriate quotation.
 An order can be placed with PO (Purchase Order) or major credit cards ( ).
 Your credit card will be billed under Bio-Synthesis, Inc.